mikaeljonsson/message-service/README.md

 The implementation was requested to be done in Python.
 As this was my first Python project beyond Hello World, it's a good challenge and plenty to learn.
 Hence the code is likely not ideomatic when it comes to style etc.

-## REST framewok
+## REST framework
 After reviewing the options of web frameworks, I decided on Django Rest Framework.
-Django is the most common Python web framework and Django Rest Framework builds on that to provide a REST API.
+Django seems to be the most common Python web framework and Django Rest Framework builds on that to provide a REST API.

 ## Database
 For the database I decided to go with SQLite as it's built-in to Python and the least work to setup.
 If this would be aimed for production, I would change this to postgres since that is scalable and a proven database option.

 ## Webserver
 For the webserver I went with the built in Python option.
 For production, Apache and mod_wsgi is recommended for better performance.
-For redundancy and scalability, it should be no problem to run multiple web server instances that all connect to the same DB service.
+For redundancy and scalability, it should be no problem to run multiple web server instances that all connect to the same database.

 ## Next steps
+* Improve on the automatically created OpenAPI schema.
 * Upgrade the database to Postgres.
 * Add authentication and authorization.
 Django provides support for this, but customization is needed.
 * Make the service easily deployable to production.
-** Create a docker container that can easily be deployed.
+  * Create a docker container that can easily be deployed.
-** Create a cloud setup using e.g. Terraform
+  * Create a cloud setup using e.g. Terraform
 * Extend the data model to become more useful.